julierowlett/julierowlett/README.md

 ## Hi there 👋

+I'm a math professor working in Sweden at Chalmers University of Technology.
+My research interestes include geometric, functional, and microlocal analysis; differential geometry; complex analysis and geometry; spectral theory; mathematical physics; dynamical systems; game theory; and interdisciplinary collaboration.
+I'm also always learning new things, for example some of my research crosses over into analytic number theory, representation theory, and even combinatorics!
+I'm also interested in utilization of research and collaboration.

+Math education - and education in general - is also one of my passions!
+Math for everybody!
+I do my best to contribute to Chalmers University engineering math program and to Chalmers education in general.
+You can check out my book, Blast Into Math, that is available from Bookboon, for free!
 <!--
 **julierowlett/julierowlett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.